 Certain of the Company's foreign subsidiaries have outstanding credit facilities.
-In Canada, there is an outstanding revolving credit facility (the "Canadian Credit Facility") of up to 50 million Canadian dollars (or the approximate equivalent of U.S. \$40 million).
-Canadian dollar advances under the Canadian Credit Facility bear interest at the prime lending rate, determined by reference to the rate of interest for loans made by The Bank of Nova Scotia in Canadian dollars.
-United States dollar advances under the Canadian Credit Facility bear interest, at the election of Lear's principal Canadian subsidiary, at a floating rate of interest equal to (i) the higher of the annual interest rate announced by The Bank of Nova Scotia as its "Base Rate Canada" or the federal funds rate plus .5% or (ii) LIBOR plus a borrowing margin of .5% to 1.0%.
-The Canadian Credit Facility matures on March 31, 1998.
+Lear's principal Canadian subsidiary expects to enter into a revolving credit facility (the "Canadian Credit Facility") providing borrowing availability of up to 50 million Canadian dollars (or the approximate equivalent of U.S. \$36.5 million).
+Canadian dollar advances under the Canadian Credit Facility are expected to bear interest at the prime lending rate, determined by reference to the rate of interest for loans made by The Bank of Nova Scotia in Canadian dollars.
+United States dollar advances under the Canadian Credit Facility are expected to bear interest, at the election of Lear's principal Canadian subsidiary, at a floating rate of interest equal to (i) the higher of the annual interest rate announced by The Bank of Nova Scotia as its "Base Rate Canada" or the federal funds rate plus .5% or (ii) LIBOR plus a borrowing margin of .5% to 1.0%.
+The Canadian Credit Facility is expected to mature on March 31, 1998.

 In Germany, there is an outstanding term loan (the "German Term Loan") of 8.5 million German marks (or the approximate equivalent of U.S. \$5.5 million), which bears interest at an effective annual rate of 9.125%, is payable in German marks in quarterly installments of 500,000 German marks through March 2000, and is collateralized by certain assets held by a German subsidiary.
-The agreements relating to the Canadian Credit Facility and the German Term Loan also contain certain covenants.
+The agreements relating to the Canadian Credit Facility and the German Term Loan also contain or will contain certain covenants.